Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Carlos Blanco, Francesca Calore, Ariane Dekker, Ciaran O'Hare, Phan Anh Vu, and Thomas Siergert for fruitful discussions.
 We thank Mattia Di Mauro for assistance with \texttt{CosmiXs}, and Logan Morrison with help setting up \texttt{Hazma}.
 T.T.Q.N and TL acknowledge support by the Swedish Research Council under contract 2022-04283.
-T.T.Q.N is also grateful for the supported by the COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+T.T.Q.N is also grateful for the support by the COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+IJ acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L, CUP D53D23002580006 funded by the Italian Ministry of University and Research (\textsc{mur}).
 The work of T.M.P.T. is supported in part by the US National Science Foundation under Grant PHY-2210283.

 This work made use of {\tt Numpy}~\cite{Harris_2020}, {\tt SciPy}~\cite{Virtanen:2019joe}, {\tt astropy}~\cite{Astropy:2013muo}, {\tt matplotlib}~\cite{HunterMatplotlib}, {\tt Jupyter}~\cite{2016ppap.book...87K}, {\tt Jaxodraw}~\cite{Binosi:2008ig}, \texttt{3ML}~\cite{Vianello:2015wwa}, \texttt{Mathematica}~\cite{Mathematica}, \texttt{PackageX}~\cite{Patel:2015tea}, as well as {\tt Webplotdigitizer}~\cite{Rohatgi2022}.